 Capital City Bikeway

-The Capital City Bikeway is a system of off-street bicycle trails in downtown Saint Paul.
+The Capital City Bikeway is a planned network of bicycle facilities throughout downtown Saint Paul.
 The bikeway network will connect to existing trails, effectively placing a majority of downtown within a few blocks of a bike and pedestrian trail.
-The first segment of the Capital City Bikeway will be completed along Jackson Street by the end of 2017.
+The first segment of the Capital City Bikeway was completed along Jackson Street from University Avenue to Kellogg Boulevard in 2017.

-• Two-way, off-street bike trail along portions of Jackson Street, Kellogg Boulevard, St. Peter Street, 9th Street, and 10th Street.
+• Two-way, off-street bike trail along portions of Jackson Street, Kellogg Boulevard, St. Peter Street or Wabasha Street, 9th Street, and 10th Street.

 • Scenic landscaping separating the bikeway from streets and sidewalks.

 • Sustainable pavement and porous asphalt, which will help collect storm water runoff and keep pathways dry, increasing the safety of bicyclists and pedestrians.